Chord Name | Roman numeral in Bb Major | Roman numeral in F Blues | Chord Notes |

 F Major | V | I | F, A, C |

-If you think of this progression as a V-IV-I in Bb Major, and play the Bb Major pentatonic scale, it sounds warm.
-But if you think of it as a I-bVII-IV in F Major, you can play the F minor pentatonic (sounds darker) OR F Major pent. (sounds warmer)!
+If you think of this progression as a V-IV-I in Bb Major, and play the Bb Major pent. scale, it sounds warm.
+But if you think of it as a I-

 Chord Name | Roman Num. | Chord Notes |